By: Amy Sariego

 From data integrity to better client service, they can transform the way you do business every day, adding time back into your day and making meetings more productive.
 At Dakota, we’re big believers in the power of accurate data, which is why one of our Dakota-isms is “accurate data drives revenue.”
 We could add “well-organized data” to that tagline, too, because a CRM solves a lot of data problems, but only really works if it’s well organized, accurate, and updated regularly.

-As a lifelong salesperson and the current CEO of Dakota Investments, I know this first hand, and have come face to face with numerous data and CRM systems over the course of my career.
-In the last year, Dakota has released a database of our own, Dakota Marketplace, which we update daily with data our team uses themselves every day.
+Having come face to face with numerous data and CRM systems over the course Dakota's history, in the last year, Dakota has released a database of our own, Dakota Marketplace, which we update daily with data our team uses themselves every day.
 Long story short, we know the power and value that truly accurate data can hold.

 With that focus on strong data in mind, we’ve compiled a list of high-quality CRM options.
 While some of these options are general CRM systems, others are built specifically for investment firms.
 As you will see, some focus on certain asset classes like long-only, private equity, private real estate, or hedge funds, while others can really take your data to the next level by pulling in additional data sources.
 It all depends on what you want your CRM to do.